-The minimum detection sensitivity level of human Epstein–Barr virus viral-capsid antigen (EBV VCA) IgM using this human EBV VCA IgM ELISA kit was 0.86 U/ml.
-The dynamic assay range for this kit is 1.0 – 150.0 U/ml.
+The minimum detection sensitivity level of IgM directed to Epstein–Barr virus viral-capsid antigen (EBV VCA-IgM) using current human EBV VCA IgM ELISA kit was 0.86 U/ml.
+The dynamic range for this ELISA assay is 1.0 – 150.0 U/ml.

 - Prevalence of primary versus reactivated Epstein-Barr virus infection in patients with VCA IgG-, VCA IgM- and EBNA-1-antibodies and suspected infectious mononucleosis.
 J Clin Virol.
 (2007) 38 (4): 292-7.
 Nystad T.W. and Myrmel H.